-Name Name of the SCI, assigned by the user.
-Description on Description of the slave configuration for the use case, assigned by the user.
-AoE Set AmsNetId EoE Set MAC and IP If a slave supports modules/slots, the user can decide whether these are to be exported or whether the module and device data are to be combined during export.
+Name of the SCI, assigned by the user.
+Description of the slave configuration for the use case, assigned by the user.
 The configured AmsNetId is exported.
 Usually this is network-dependent and cannot always be determined in advance.
 The configured virtual MAC and IP addresses are stored in the SCI.
 Usually these are network-dependent and cannot always be determined in advance.
-CoE Set cycle time(0x1C3x.2) The configured cycle time is exported.
+The configured cycle time is exported.
 Usually this is network-dependent and cannot always be determined in advance.
 ESI Reference to the original ESI file.
 Export Save SCI file.